Oregon Association of Independent Inns

 Oregon is a bird watcher’s paradise, with many birding locations across our great state.
 These habitats serve as excellent nesting and brood rearing areas for waterfowl and colonial nesting birds including American white pelican and several heron species.
 Bald eagle and osprey nest in many parts of the state and can sometimes be seen dining on the local wildlife.

 Our innkeepers know the most favorable viewing areas and after providing a comfy bed, hearty breakfast and useful information, will send you off on an extraordinary birding adventure.
-The Guild recognizes this popular activity and has dedicated a page to Birdwatching that includes inns where innkeepers can share the best observation sites and what you might expect to see.
+They are ready to share the best observation sites and what you might expect to see.

 Some of our member Inns have grounds recognized as a Backyard Wildlife Habitat by the National Wildlife Federation, Old Parkdale Inn being one.
 Many, if not most, are located near land ideal for birding.